Cuyamaca College Puente Project

 PUENTE Project History:

-The Puente Project was established in 1981 by Felix Galaviz and Patricia McGrath at Chabot College in Hayward, CA and is a national award-winning program aimed at increasing the transfer success of disproportionately impacted students.
 Puente follows a 3-part student success model and combines rigorous English instruction, intrusive academic counseling and mentorship.
-At Cuyamaca College Puente students also take a culturally relevant course taught from an intersectional conscious perspective.
+The Cuyamaca Puente courses are taught from an intersectional conscious perspective.
+Every Puente class includes culturally responsive materials, readings, and assignments.
 All students are encouraged to transfer to four-year institutions, earn degrees and return as leaders and mentors to future generations.
-Puente courses integrate LatinX and multi-cultural literature into lessons, projects and activities.

 3-Part Student Success Model